microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/nameditem-add.md

 ---
 title: "Add Named Item"
-description: "Adds a new name to the collection of the given scope using the user's locale for the formula." ms.localizationpriority: medium
+description: Describes Add Named Item, which adds a new name to the collection of the given scope using the user's locale for the formula. ms.localizationpriority: medium
 doc_type: apiPageType
 ms.prod: workbooks-and-charts